- Cape Town

 Day 2 Cape Town

 On arrival into Cape Town, you will be met by an Audley representative.
-You will be escorted through the airport and on to collect your hire car.
-You will then drive to your charming guesthouse in Cape Town.
+You will be escorted through the airport and meet your driver who will drive you to your accommodation in Cape Town.
 Later today you may wish to get your trip off to an exciting start with a trip up Table Mountain.
 The Cableway allows for stunning 360 degree views across the city as you travel up and down.

 Day 3 Cape Town